Coo-per/Jetson-Bolt-Pro-Mods/README.md

 To increase speed higher, change TARGET_SPEED_MPH to a value higher than 19.
 Next change the below from
                          AGREE_TO_TERMS false -> AGREE_TO_TERMS true
 This will unlock the protection built into this program which prevent higher than 19 mph

+**************

+In the future if time permits, would like to add a Jetson Bolt Pro speedometer which includes Adjustable speed on the fly, 1-click headlight on/off, Temperature, Voltage, Current, ODO, Ride Time display.
+If you would like to help with that project please help me find the messages from the rx pin! :D That project is in Jetson-Read-Controller-Status.ino which just reads commands from the Jetson Bolt Pro controller.
+Currently only reading messages from A1.
+But the Jetson  sends messages from A1 A2, A3, A4, A7... possibly others, I havn't looked into it much.